RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 There are five major kinds of assignments in MTH 225:

 - **Class Prep:** These are done prior to class and will give you the basic knowledge of terms, ideas, and basic concepts that will allow us to jump right into applications when we get to class.
 They involve reading articles from the [course vault](https://publish.obsidian.md/mth225) (and occasionally [watching video](https://vimeo.com/manage/showcases/8667148/info)), asking questions about what you read, and answering some simple questions about the content.
-- **Application and Analysis:** In class, we will work in groups on higher-level tasks involving application and analysis of the basics.
-You'll be responsible for individually completing selections from this work that you start in groups during class, and turning these in to be checked for basic overall correctness.
 - **Checkpoints:** Each week (typically) we'll take time in class for a timed quiz over a subset of the 15 Learning Targets [found in Appendix A](https://github.com/RobertTalbert/discretecs/blob/f454fa80b1ec09b5380c09813903f9fcb406e315/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md#appendix-a-learning-targets).
 - **Application/Extension Problems (AEPs):** These are longer-form problems that involve deeper applications of the concepts from class, on applications in a variety of domains and in problems whose solutions require computer tools and good technical writing.